khayru/deep-learning-challenge/README.md

-Were you able to achieve the target model performance? achieve the target using testing the data to get an accuracy of 72% is a good module.
+Were you able to achieve the target model performance?
+I was able to achieve the target of 72% model accuracy

 # Evaluate the model using the test data
 model_loss, model_accuracy = nn.evaluate(X_test_scaled,y_test,verbose=2)